mocelet/virtual-scene-switcher/README.md

 - Actions to switch to next / previous / initial / final scene.
 - Auto-cycling actions to cycle through scenes with start/stop.
 - 'Surprise me' and random auto-cycling modes to fight monotony!
+- Adds multi-tap support for buttons without that feature!

 ## Notes for End Users